Palm oil may retest support at 3,465 ringgit

 SINGAPORE: Palm oil may retest a support at 3,465 ringgit, a break below which could cause a fall into 3,300-3,405 ringgit range.

-The weak bounce triggered by the support at 3,465 ringgit could have completed around a falling trendline.
-The wave C may have resumed.
+Resistance is at 3,600 ringgit, a break above which could lead to a gain to 3,646 ringgit.
+Only a further gain could indicate an extension of the uptrend from 3,210 ringgit towards 3,888 ringgit.

-A break above 3,564 ringgit could lead to a gain into 3,600-3,646 ringgit.
-On the daily chart, the contract seems to have completed a pullback towards a resistance at 3,581 ringgit.
-It is expected to drop to 3,411 ringgit.
+On the daily chart, the contract closed below a resistance at 3,581 ringgit.
+It is still likely to drop to 3,411 ringgit.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.